fredexed/crypto-funding-ops/README.md

 ### Ethereum Foundation
 https://app.tettra.co/teams/ethereum/pages/applying-for-ef-grants * official website coming soon

 *The Ethereum Foundation grants have committed over $11M to over 52 projects since they kicked off their program at the start of 2018.
-They specifically fund projects that are committed to advancing the Ethereum ecosystem, which is a rather broad mandate.
+They specifically fund projects that are committed to advancing the Ethereum ecosystem, which is a rather broad mandate covering public infrastructure and community goods.
 Preceding the funding of each wave, the EF [publishes a wish list](https://blog.ethereum.org/2018/08/17/ethereum-foundation-grants-update-wave-3/) for the types of projects that they hope to see apply.*

 ### Ethereum Community Fund
 https://ecf.network/